zeen101/issuem/readme.txt

 14. IssueM - help

 == Changelog ==

+= 2.6.0 =
+* Fixing bug preventing uploads in Issue Taxonomy
+* Fixing bug when saving Issue Taxonomy
+* Add check to is article page conditional to fix a bug with redirect_canonical

 = 2.5.0 =
 * Add array keys for option values on issue statuses to fix problem with translations changing the values that were being checked elsewhere